chitralverma/schnapps/README.md

  - Configuring Authorization
  - Configuring the Server
  - Slim ORM
- - Service Discovery
+ - Service Discovery & Load Balancing
  - Implementing Custom externals

 ### Contributing

-We're interested in building the community and would welcome any thoughts, suggestions and/ or patches.
+I'm interested in building a community and would welcome any thoughts, suggestions and/ or patches.
-You can reach us [here](mailto:chitralverma@gmail.com).
+You can reach me [@here](mailto:chitralverma@gmail.com).

 ### License